danja/chatterbox/notes.md

+**2020-02-28**

+Wondering about inputs.

+Have been reading [Klatt 1979] : "one might wish to vary as many as 20 of the 39 parameters to achieve optimum matches to an arbitrary English sentence".

+The original Chatterbox has :

+* slider pot (pitch)
+* joystick (filters)
+* 5 switches
+	* voicing
+	* whisper
+	* **S**alt
+	* **F**ish
+	* **Sh**ips

+On prototype hardware v1, for input I've (fairly arbitrarily) provided :

+* 5 rotary pots
+* joystick
+* 5 push switches

+Now, something I'd skimmed over is the ESP32 I/O. First impressions is it's virtually unlimited, but looking closer, not all the chip pins are exposed on the dev boards, and then pretty much everything's multiplexed.
+Most annoyingly, ADC2 is out-of-bounds when WiFi is enabled.
+I want this thing to be HTTP-accessible (ideally both for programming the DSP config and for using the controls as a UI).

+Which only leaves 6 channels on ADC1.
+*Potentially*, I could multiplex the inputs, but that would detract from immediacy, would prefer to avoid.

+This is a useful [reference](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)

+Available ADCs :

+GPIO 32
+GPIO 33
+GPIO 34
+GPIO 35
+GPIO 36
+GPIO 39

+I'm currently using the following for DAC interface:

+GPIO 25          WSEL
+GPIO 26          BLCK
+GPIO 27 (was 33) DIN

+So, I think I can use:

+GPIO 12
+GPIO 13
+GPIO 14

+## Provisional Controls
+Pitch
+Joystick X : Formant 1
+Joystick Y : Formant 2
+Formant 3 freq
+Nasal (cut filter) freq
+Nasal BW

 **2020-02-27**

 While I'm getting a relatively clean sine wave, other waveforms (including the larynx simulation) suffer quite badly from aliasing artifacts on harmonics.
 The frequency-changing caused by noise on the pitch ADC make this particularly noticeable & horrible.

 There are a good few strategies for reducing the aliasing.
 Interpolation is the obvious first thing to try.

+Implemented.
+Slight performance hit.
+Not entirely sure about improvements, but reckon I'll leave in place.

 **2020-02-26**